sunaku/vim-shortcut/README.md

 This style uses prefix commands to gather information about your shortcuts:

-* Use the `Shortcut` prefix, without a bang, to define new shortcuts.

 * Use the `Shortcut!` prefix, with a bang, to describe existing shortcuts.

+* Use the `Shortcut` prefix, without a bang, to define brand new shortcuts.

 I recommend that you define these two shortcuts for discovery and fallback (feel free to change the `<Leader>` key to your own commonly used prefix):